 Voluntary Child Maintenance: Although child maintenance is often arranged separately through the Child Maintenance Service, voluntary agreements can be included in a consent order.
 This can show good faith and commitment to the child’s welfare, covering agreed financial support for their upbringing.

-Note: Consent orders do not cover child arrangements like contact or residence.
+Note: These orders do not cover child arrangements like contact or residence.

 Types of Consent Orders

-There are two main types of financial consent orders:
+There are two main types of financial orders:

-1. Standard Consent Order – Used to divide assets, settle debts, and agree on spousal maintenance.
+- Standard Consent Order – Used to divide assets, settle debts, and agree on spousal maintenance

 Even with a clean break, child maintenance can still be paid informally or via the Child Maintenance Service.